-MIDLAND CIRCUIT.
-WARWICK, Nov.
-27 .- The Hon.
-Justice Patteson arrived in this town at 4 o'clock yesterday, and opened the special commission for the Warwick division of this county.
+MIDLAND CIRCLIT.
+Sir; I ought to put you into the dock, this is no matter of Wikwick, Nov.
+27 .- The Hon, Justice Patteson arrived in this town at 4 o'clock vesterday, and opened the special commission for the Warwick division of this county.
 The calendar contains the names of 51 prisoners for trial.
 John Smith was indicted for stealing at Birmingham, on the 27th of June last, a gelding, of the value of £5, the property of Thomas Howell Merridew.
+The Jury having returned a verdict of Guilto, the prisoner was transported for the term of 10 years.
+IRELAND.-REPEAL ASSOCIATION.

-IRELAND.-REPEAL ASSOCIATION: DUBLIN, Nov.
-26th.-The usual weekly meeting of this association took place to-day in the Conciliationhall, which, as is usual on Mr. O'Connell's re-appearance, was densely crowded in every part, not exceptamidst the most enthusiastic applause, when, upon the motion of Lord Ference, Mr. M. O'Connell, M.P., was called to the chair.
+DUBLIN, Nov.
+26TH .- The usual weekly meeting of this association took place to-day in the Conciliationhall, which, as is usual on Mr. O'Connell's re-appearance, was densely crowded in every part, not excepting the ladies' galleries.
+Shortly before one o'clock the Hon, and Learned Gentleman made his bow amidst the most enthusiastic applause, when, upon the motion of Lord Ference, Mr. M. O'Connell, M.P., was called to the chair.

 After the minutes of the last day's proceedings had been read, Mr. O'Connell invested himself with a new crown-shaped cap of green velvet, richly decorated with golden wreaths of shamrocks.
-When the LiberatorsDitto ...
-Temperance and RepealHall, cheering which he thereby produced had subsided, he said, that before entering into the immediate business John O'Connell's Ditto ...
-Temperance and Repeal Hall, of the day, he wished to offer his most hearty congratulations to the Repealers of Dublin on the triumphant result of the municipal elections on the preced- Harp Temperance ...
+When the Liberators ........Ditto ...
+Temperance and Repeal Hall, cheering which he thereby produced had subsided, he said, that before entering into the immediate business John O'Connell's ...
 Ditto ...
-Coffee House, 48, King-street, ing day.
-The Irish people had been heretofore kept in subjection by their disunion among themselves, Brentford but a better day was dawning upon them.
-The Repealers had behaved in the noblest manner on the day before, and the effect must be most salutary on the cause of Ireland.
-It would show that professing Liberals who joined the Tory party in their efforts to strike out the Repeal voters from the roll could have claimed such conduct as treason against the people;
+Temperance and Repeal Hall, of the day, he wished to offer his most hearty congratulations to the Repealers of Dublin on the triuming day.
+The Irish people had been heretofore kept in subjection by their disunion among themselves, Brentford ...... but a better day was dawning upon them.
+The Reand George Henry Vaughan, aged 29, porter, were pealers had behaved in the noblest manner on the day before, and the effect must be most salutary on the cause of Ireland.
+It would show that professing Liberals who joined the Tory party in their efforts to strike out the Reveal voters from the roll could have whilst on duty in Thames-street, took a drunken man no chance of succeeding in their object.
+He proof the name of Corney into custody; that the pri- claimed such conduct as treason against the people; soners endeavoured to rescue Corney, when another and he would not have interfered in the election in town of Penrith, Cumberland, was thrown into an policeman interfered.
+Lock was, however, ultimately the Linen-hall Ward against Mr. Ex-Alderman Grace unusual degree of exitement and alarm on Monday if it had not been adopted there.